nfroze/Project-8-Slack-MCP-Assistant/README.md

 ### 🚨 Incident Commander
 > "What's happening with the production outage?"

-Instantly aggregates context from #incident-*, #alerts, #on-call channels.
-Reduces MTTR by 30-50%.
+Instantly aggregates context from #incident-*, #alerts, #on-call channels for faster incident response.

 ### 📊 Daily Blocker Hunter
 > "What blockers were mentioned across all team channels in the last 24 hours?"

-Surfaces hidden dependencies before they become critical.
-Prevents 80% of "surprise" delays.
+Surfaces hidden dependencies before they become critical path issues.

 ### 🔍 Automated Post-Mortem
 > "Generate a timeline of everything related to OrderService from 2 hours before the outage"

-Turns 5 hours of manual timeline building into 30 minutes of automated correlation.
+Automatically correlates messages across channels to build incident timelines.

 ### 🏃 Release Guardian
 > "Are there any unresolved concerns about tomorrow's deployment?"

-Scans release planning, testing, and team channels for buried worries.
-Prevents 60% of bad deployments.
+Scans release planning, testing, and team channels for potential deployment risks.

 ### 🧠 Institutional Memory
 > "How did we fix the Redis connection pool issue last time?"

 Your entire Slack history becomes searchable documentation.
-Never solve the same problem twice.

 ## Available Tools